 In addition to restricting ill patients/residents to their room, if cases are confined to one unit, all residents or patients from that unit should avoid contact with those from the remainder of the facility.
-Previously scheduled events, (i.e. holiday events) may need to be rescheduled.
-The OPMT should discuss restriction of activities with the Medical Health Officer or delegate, and this issue should be re-examined as the outbreak progresses.
+Previously scheduled events (e.g. holiday events), may need to be rescheduled.
+The OPMT should discuss restriction of activities with the Medical Health Officer or delegate, and this issue should be reexamined as the outbreak progresses.
 Category C11